Child soldiers in Uganda: Life after being a child soldier

 Interviews with former child soldiers show that thousands of former abductees were plagued by physical, psychological, and social problems.
 Many were rejected by their families, villages, and the community at large because of what they had done and been forced to become.
 They were tainted, damaged, and many feared they brought an evil with them out of the bush that would infect the community.
 These same victims of the LRA abductions again became victims in the communities they returned to.
 They were labeled as child soldiers from the LRA and treated as if they were diseased.
 Most liberated child soldiers were sent back into society by means of reception centers—largely triggered by the visit to the area by the UN Secretary General for Humanitarian Affairs in 2003, the referral of the situation to the International Criminal Court in 2004 and the successful publicity campaign launched by Invisible Children the same year.
 However, in these rehabilitation centers they focused on reintegration by way of cultural reintegration, not taking into account that the families of many of the children were burdened by their returns.

 The workers at the reception centers interviewed the children after they returned home and began to realize that within a few weeks or months, the children were having significant problems at home.
 The children felt that their family members were afraid of them and no longer wanted them.
 Neighbours were additionally prone to abusing or shunning them.
 They told workers that their neighbors had been calling them names, including references to where a returned child had spent time and received support.
 Almost all of the children who were being interviewed reported examples of being stigmatized.
 The interviewers also said that some of the children felt oppressed by what they knew their neighbours thought about them because many of those who had killed or witnessed terrible events with the LRA continued to be disturbed by their memories.

 The community members also raised concerns about cen, a kind of malevolent spiritual force or vengeful ghost.
-According to African legend, cen is possessed by those that have “witnessed or perpetrated violence, or been in physical contact with a dead body, and is perceived and experienced as socially polluting and potentially dangerous”.
-Fear of cen was often mentioned specifically in connection with the LRA, because LRA because of the level of violence that was perpetuated, and those who had spent time in the bush could not have escaped it.
+According to African legend, cen is possessed by those that have "witnessed or perpetrated violence, or been in physical contact with a dead body, and is perceived and experienced as socially polluting and potentially dangerous".
+Fear of cen was often mentioned specifically in connection with the LRA, because of the level of violence that was perpetuated, and those who had spent time in the bush could not have escaped it.
 Cen was viewed as something that those returning, including children, might bring with them to the home without wanting to do so.

-However, it was found that there not all child soldiers had the same experiences.
+It was also apparent that not all child soldiers had the same experiences.
 Some parents stated that they were happy to be reunited and were adamant that their children had been taken by force.
 When this happened, the community accepted the children and sometimes did cleansing rituals on the child.
-However only 69 people in the sample (less than 30 percent of those interviewed) stated that they had been involved in any cleansing rites.
-It was also apparent to the interviewers that, even where families seemed to be welcoming back their loved ones and purportedly viewed them as blameless victims who had suffered, there it was known that those who spent time with the LRA were likely to have survived by being willing to witness or to perform atrocious acts.
+However, only 69 people in the sample (less than 30 percent of those interviewed) stated that they had been involved in any cleansing rites.
+It was also apparent to the interviewers that, even where families seemed to be welcoming back their loved ones and purportedly viewed them as blameless victims who had suffered, it was known that those who spent time with the LRA were likely to have survived by being willing to witness or to perform atrocious acts.
 There were those whose detailed accounts of life with the LRA were narrated as if they were entirely passive.
 However, other children were able to understand the fact that they had to make a choice to survive, and were open to now re-learning how to live in society.